SMILE

 Design System PoC

-To support consistency and future growth, we explored a lightweight design system.
+To improve consistency and support future scalability, I explored a lightweight design system.

 Outcome & Reflection